mishrsud/sudhanshutheone.com/input/posts/serverless-real-world.md

 - **Scaling Challenges with Aurora v1**: With Aurora v1, scaling out was not always seamless; the database could experience timeouts before scaling, causing delays that disrupted applications.
 To manage this, we found that implementing robust instrumentation was key, providing insights into query performance, indexing needs, and other optimization clues.
 - **Aurora v2’s Promise**: Aurora Serverless v2 aims to offer more seamless scaling, theoretically smoothing out the issues faced in v1.
 However, the effectiveness of this new version is yet to be proven widely in production environments.
 As with all new features, it’s wise to test thoroughly before relying on it for critical workloads.
+- **Cost Implications**: Aurora Serverless can be cost-effective, but understanding the pricing model is crucial.
+The “pause and resume” feature can save costs, but it requires careful planning to avoid unexpected charges.
+- **Monitoring and Optimisation**: Monitoring Aurora’s performance and optimizing queries are essential for maintaining a healthy database.
+Tools like Amazon RDS Performance Insights can provide valuable insights into query performance, helping to identify bottlenecks and optimize database operations.

 ---